ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Experiments

 \subsection{Generate-then-Retrieve Or Retrieve-then-Generate (RQ3)}

-In order to verify that our proposed LLMs-based Generate-then-Retrieve method is better than previous Retrieve-then-Generate methods, we take the knowledge fragments obtained in DECAF~\citep{DECAF} by designing instructions to add Top1, Top2, Top5, and Top10 retrieval results to the instruction, respectively, and comparing them with the fine-tuning of Llama-2-7B without doing retrieval.
-As shown in Table~\ref{t2}, we find that without retrieval is better than with retrieval in the logical form generation in terms of extract match ratio (EM), match after beam search ratio (BM), and skeleton match ratio (SM), due to the fact that the information obtained from retrieval will have the erroneous interfering information and increase Max Token of instruction, which leads to catastrophic forgetting of the original problem for LLMs and increases the difficulty of training.
+To verify that our proposed LLM-based Generate-then-Retrieve method is better than previous Retrieve-then-Generate methods, we add Top1, Top2, Top5, and Top10 retrieval knowledge fragments obtained in DecAF~\citep{DECAF} to the instruction, respectively, compared with the fine-tuning of Llama-2-7B without retrieval.

+As shown in Table~\ref{t2}, we find that without retrieval is better than with retrieval in the logical form generation in terms of extract match ratio (EM), match after beam search ratio (BM), and skeleton match ratio (SM), because the information obtained from retrieval will \textbf{have erroneous interfering information} and \textbf{increase Max Token of instruction}, which leads to catastrophic forgetting of the original problem for LLMs and increases the difficulty of training.
 At the same time, we observe that Llama-2-7B fine-tuning without retrieval achieves a BM of 74.7\% and SM hits 91.1\%, with good performance because of LLM's well-learned schema of entities and relations, which provides the basis for the retrieval after generation.